How to use cracking Medium

 Color Material: Matsuda Acrylic Ultramarine, Cadmium Red Purple

-Cracks occur along brush strokes.
-In this case, I applied a thin coat and moved the brush in one direction, but it is possible to create a curved pattern of cracks with different movement of brush.
+Cracks sometimes occur along the brush strokes.
+In this case, I applied a thin coat and moved the brush in one direction, but it was possible to create a curved pattern of cracks with different stroke movements.

-Varnish is not required, but it can be used for more glossy finish.
+Varnish is not required, but it can be used for a more glossy finish.